Wolf-Dietrich Wilcke: Wing commander of JG 3

 On 13 June 1942, Wilcke claimed his first victory with JG 3 "Udet", shooting down a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter for his 39th victory.
 He followed this with another LaGG-3 on 22 June, and a LaGG-3 and a Polikarpov R-5 reconnaissance bomber on 24 June 1942.
 On 3 July 1942, he claimed three Douglas Boston medium bombers, followed by two LaGG-3s and another Boston the next day.
 He became an "ace-in-a-day" again on 6 July, shooting down a Bell P-39 Airacobra, a LaGG-3, an R-5 and three Hurricanes.
 Three days later, he shot down two Ilyushin Il-2 Sturmovik ground-attack aircraft and, on 10 July, four more Bostons.
 The next day, he claimed another R-5 and two Mikoyan-Gurevich MiG-1 fighters.
 On 12 July, he again claimed an R-5 and two LaGG-3s before he shot down another LaGG-3 on 18 July.
 On 24 July he was credited with a Polikarpov I-153 biplane fighter and two days later two Hurricanes and two Pe-2s.
-On both 27 and 28 July he claimed victory over a LaGG-3, his last victories in July 1942.
+On both 27 and 28 July, he claimed victory over a LaGG-3, his last victory in July 1942.

 Wilcke's first victories in August 1942, a Sukhoi Su-2 light bomber followed by two LaGG-3s, occurred on 5 and 6 August.
 On 9 August he filed a victory claim for an unknown aircraft type, bringing his "score" to 79 aerial victories.
 He took command of JG 3 "Udet" and achieved his first victory as Geschwaderkommodore on 12 August, again over an unknown type of aircraft.
-He claimed eight further victories of unknown types, two on 13 August, one on 17 August, three on 20 August, and two on 23 August.
-His first victory on 26 August was identified as a Yakovlev Yak-7 fighter, the other two that day were again unknown types.
+He claimed eight further victories of unknown types: two on 13 August, one on 17 August, three on 20 August, and two on 23 August.
+His first victory on 26 August was identified as a Yakovlev Yak-7 fighter; the other two that day were again of unknown types.
 Another series of unidentified aircraft shot down followed.
 He claimed one aircraft destroyed on 28 August, one more on 30 August and four on 31 August, taking his total to 96 aerial victories by the end of August 1942.
 Wilcke claimed his next two victories on 3 September and two more on 6 September, all four of unknown types of aircraft.
 This brought his total to 100 aerial victories.
 Wilcke was the 20th Luftwaffe pilot to achieve the century mark.
 On 9 September 1942, he became the 122nd officer or soldier of the Wehrmacht honored with the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).